mahdiyazdani/Hypermarket/docs/create-product.md

 ?> Note that virtual products **don’t require shipping** — an order containing virtual products won’t calculate any shipping costs.

+## Adding a virtual product

+When adding a simple product, you can check the **Virtual** box in the product type panel.
+This removes unnecessary fields, such as dimensions.

+## Adding a downloadable product

+When adding a simple product, you can check the **downloadable** box in the product type panel.
+This adds two new fields:

+* **File path** — Path or url to your downloadable file.
+* **Download limit** – Limit on number of times the customer can download file.
+Left blank for unlimited downloads.

+?> For maximum flexibility, downloadable products also incur a shipping cost (if, for example, you were offering both a packaged and a downloadable version of a product, this would be ideal).
+You can also check the **Virtual** box if the downloadable product **is not shippable**.

 ## Product data

 The Product Data meta box is where the majority of important data is added for your products.